ztotta/loops-with-friends/README.md

 	- 'Email' label hangs back, or isn't there in the first place
 	- need a way to inform the user if that friend hasn't registered yet, or if the invite was successful
+- users can invite themselves and it just repeats the station on their list
+	- when one is deleted, all the repeats disappear, as well